stefina-var/SoftUni/README.md

 * undefined - It's a variable that is declared, but not initialized.
 ```
 let name;
-typeof name //-undefined Here we have a declaration of a variable, but we haven't set it to anything.
+typeof name //-undefined Here we have a variable declaration, but we haven't set it to anything.
 ```
 * null - It represents a nonexisting/invalid object value.
 ```